 Professor Pauline Stanton’s research focuses on workforce innovation and human resource development.
 While most of her work has focused on the Australian healthcare sector she has also studied employment relations practices in MNEs and HRM issues in Vietnam, China, Singapore and Saudi Arabia.

-Dr Seth Brown is a Program Leader at UNESCO UNEVOC at RMIT University and a Lecturer in the School of Education.
+Dr Seth Brown is at UNESCO UNEVOC at RMIT University and a Lecturer in the School of Education.
 His research is focused on young people, work and vocational education and training with a particular interest in the educational ecologies of well-being, resilience, and enterprise.
 Seth's most recent co-authored book (to be released in 2020) Belonging, identity and time, and young people’s engagement in the middle years of school examines the ongoing, significant and challenging academic, community and policy discussion about young people’s engagement and disengagement in the middle years of schooling.

-Dr Shane Duggan is a Vice Chancellor’s Postdoctoral Fellow in the School of Education, RMIT University.
+Dr Shane Duggan is in the School of Education, RMIT University.
 His work explores how young people understand and engage in with education and learning in the context of the digital disruption of life and work.
 He has appeared in national print and broadcast media and has contributed to reforms to higher education admissions policy in Australia.
 Shane’s first book Hacking the Future: Young people, digital disruption and the future of education examines how young people’s lives are framed within the context of digital disruption.